joharasmus/webapps-deploy/README.md

-# For deployment of Azure Web Apps
+# Deployment of Azure Web Apps

-With this GitHub Action, you can automate the deployment of [Azure Web Apps](https://azure.microsoft.com/services/app-service/web/) or [Azure Web Apps for Containers](https://azure.microsoft.com/services/app-service/containers/).

-This repository contains GitHub Action for Azure WebApp to deploy to an Azure WebApp (Windows or Linux).
-The action supports deploying a folder, *\*.jar*, *\*.war*, and \**.zip* files (except msBuild generated packages).
+This repository contains a GitHub Action for deployment to an Azure WebApp (Windows or Linux).
+The action supports deploying a folder, *\*.jar*, *\*.war*, or \**.zip* files (except msBuild generated packages).

 You can also use this GitHub Action to deploy a customized image into an Azure WebApps container.

+This project welcomes contributions and suggestions.

 ## First: a few reminders